What is self-insurance?

 Homeowners and renters insurance

-If you have a mortgage, your lender most likely requires you to carry homeowners insurance.
+If you have a mortgage, most lenders require you to carry homeowners insurance.
 But if you own your home outright, you may be interested in establishing a self-insurance plan.

 Self-insurance may also be an option for renters.
 Rather than buying renters insurance, you may choose to self-insure.
 Instead of paying a monthly, quarterly or annual premium, renters who self-insure instead earmark a certain amount of savings to pay for damages.
 When the unexpected happens, these renters can tap into those savings to replace their belongings instead of filing a traditional insurance claim.
 Some landlords require their tenants to have renters insurance, though, so this may not be an option for you.